bananarama92/FBC-fork/README.md

-# BCE
+# BCE - Bondage Club Enhancements

-This script offers better automatic face expression changes based on events in the club, such as arousal level and activities that show up in chat, both automatic and manual.
-Manual overrides are respected and retained, unless the manual override corresponds to the blank face.
+This addon to [Bondage Club](https://www.bondageprojects.com/club_game/) offers various mostly small improvements to the game experience.
+See features below for more details.

 ## How to install and use